BovReg/atacseq-workshop-limoges/docs/setup.rst

 `CBCRG <https://www.crg.eu/en/cedric_notredame">`_ account and specify your (first) name as the IAM user.
 Below we included the list with all the users name created:

+1. Open this address on your browser:  https://eu-west-1.console.aws.amazon.com/cloud9/home

+2. Once you are in the AWS login page, select **IAM USER** and please fill the credentials below:

+..
+Account ID: **885800555707**

+..
+IAM user name: (your username as listed above)

+..
+Password: provided by the organization

 Training materials download
 ===========================